A supper’s ready. All set

 framed for a movie,

-with a blue-eyed James Dean.
+with a blue-eyed James Dean,

-This Passover meal tells where Israel has been,
+this Passover meal tells where Israel has been,

-The bread lies flat, broken and a hush fills the room.
+the bread lies flat, broken and a hush fills the room.

-The Rabbi now rises, ready to speak:
+The Rabbi’s now rising, ready to speak:

 “This is my body.
 Take it and eat.